 The College of Registered Dental Hygienists of Alberta (CRDHA) is the regulatory body for the dental hygienist profession in Alberta.
 A regulatory college’s job is to protect the public from unsafe practice and hold registrants of the profession accountable for the care they provide.

-The Act delegates professional self-governance to Alberta's 28 regulatory colleges and establishes standard processes for registration, continuing competency, complaints and discipline.
-It also requires provision of professional standards of practice and codes of ethics.
+A college’s authority is granted by the Government of Alberta under the Health Professions Act (HPA).
+The HPA is the legislative framework through which regulatory colleges partner with government to establish standard processes for registration, continuing competency, complaints and discipline.
+The HPA also requires provision of professional standards of practice and codes of ethics.

 The HPA requires that colleges carry out their governance responsibilities in a manner that protects and serves the public interest.
 This is unlike professional associations, which usually work to advance the interests of a profession or its members.